shakibamoshiri/oxford-3000-with-examples/README.md

 32 Afford
 We cannot afford to go on vacation this year ( have enough money )

+33 Afraid
+I did not tell her because I was afraid of upsetting her ( frightened )

+34 His wife fell ill in June and died soon afterwards ( later )

+35 Age
+Dad retired at the age of 56 ( number of years )

+36 Agent
+He had been a secret agent of the enemy all the time ( representative )

+37 Aggressive
+Teachers expect a certain amount of aggressive behavior from boys ( violent )

+38 Ahead
+David had his breakfast and thought about the day ahead ( into the future )

+39 Aid
+The old man walked painfully, with the aid of a stick ( help )

+40 Aim
+the main aim of the course is to improve your writing ( goal )

 ### 41-50

+41 Alive
+Dockers kept him alive on a life-support machine ( living )

+42 Ally
+The auto industry has many allies in Congress ( friend )

+43 Allied
+Information was shared between the allied governments ( connected )

+44 Alone
+You should not leave a child alone in the house ( and no one else )

+45 Along
+The Martins' house is somewhere along this road ( beside )

+46 Alongside
+Antonia spent a week working alongside the miners ( beside )

+47 Aloud
+Bob, would you read the poem aloud? ( out load )

+48 already
+The design of the new house is similar to those that have already been built ( by now )

 ### 51-60